 Legal aid is permissible for parties financially not in a position to bear the costs of the proceedings.
-If the court grants legal aid, the respective party (temporarily, i.e. as long as its financial situation is not eased) is released from paying court fees and the costs of a counsel.
+If the court grants legal aid, the respective party (temporarily, i.e. as long as its financial situation is not eased) is released from paying court fees and counsel costs.